 - Is it your quality, price, service, unique product, variety, location, return policy, hours of operation, convenience or packaging which makes your offer most appealing?

-For Roundpeg, a big part of who we are and what makes us unique is our emphasis on educating our customers.
+For Roundpeg, a big part of who we are and what makes us unique is our emphasis on giving our customers control of their markeintg.
 Lots of companies build websites.
 We train our clients how to maintain them for the long run.
-We offer free monthly workshops to help them stay on top of the latest trends.
+Then we offer free monthly workshops to help them stay on top of the latest trends.

-Remember that your market position should describe the benefits you provide specifically for your target customer.
+Remember your market position describes the benefits you provide specifically for your target customer.
 What you do well, better or different from your competitors.
-Be sure the things you focus on are actually important to your target audience.
+Focus on things which are actually important to your target audience.
 We work with a real estate company with a team of full-time agents.
-As full-time professionals, they can provide a higher level of service to their clients.
+As full-time professionals, they provide a higher level of service to their clients.
 Unfortunately, most consumers don’t know the difference.
-So executing this branding will take additional effort in the messaging to explain the difference.
+So as we executed their branding program we took additional effort in the messaging to explain the difference.

 Your market position is also an emotional statement.
-It it not just what you want existing and potential customers to think of when they hear your name, but how they feel about you.
+It is not just what you want existing and potential customers to think of when they hear your name, but how you want them to feel about you.
 The impression you are hoping to create should be captured in a clear concise statement which describes your target customer, the primary benefit they are seeking, and how the benefit will be delivered.

 A market position statement contains the following elements: